 A matter of style

-It is important that we all agree on the writing style that we can use as a standard.
+We should agree on the writing style that we can use as a standard.
 There are many style guides that you can pick up at any bookstore.
 All the writing in this course will follow The Chicago Manual of Style for documenting the sources.
 Although the Chicago Style allows for using either footnotes or endnotes, I require that in your writing all the references to be presented as footnotes.

 I have prepared a style guide that shows how to format the citations and how to properly reference your sources without crossing the boundary of plagiarism.